Usage of Artificial Intelligence (AI) at UHS

 If you would like to host your own LLM there are several things to keep in mind:

-• Review any implementation with UHS Information Security
+• Work with your local IT department or ISO, and review any implementation with UHS Information Security

 • Clearly define the purpose for the use of the model